Here are some common questions and answers about Long Island Elite Football.

 Our registration fee is a fraction of the cost of comparable programs in Lacrosse and Soccer.
 We believe in the value of what we deliver, if you’re indecisive about the price this program is not for you.

-When are the selections made and teams decided?
+For the Long Island Elite National Team; when are the selections made and teams decided?

 What position will I be selected for, and will I play on both offense and defense?